The Intergovernmental Panel on Climate Change (IPCC) is the leading international body for the

 the World Meteorological Organization (WMO) in 1988 to provide the world with a clear scientific view on the

 current state of knowledge in climate change and its potential environmental and socio-economic impacts.
 In the same year, the UN

 General Assembly endorsed the action by WMO and UNEP in jointly establishing the IPCC.

 The IPCC reviews and assesses the most recent scientific, technical and socio-economic information produced worldwide relevant to the understanding of climate change.
 It does not conduct any research nor does it monitor climate related data or parameters.
 Thousands of scientists from all over the world contribute to the work of the IPCC.
 Review is an essential part of the IPCC process, to ensure an objective and complete assessment of current information.
 IPCC aims to reflect a range of views and expertise.
 The Secretariat coordinates all the IPCC work and liaises with Governments.
 It is established by WMO and UNEP and located at WMO headquarters in Geneva.

 The IPCC is currently preparing its Sixth Assessment Report (AR6).
 During this cycle, the Panel has produced three Special Reports, a Methodology Report on national greenhouse gas inventories and is now working on the Sixth Assessment Report.

-The Working Group I contribution was approved at the 54th Session of the IPCC which took place virtually from 26 July to 6 August 2021.
+The Working Group III contribution was approved at the 56th Session of the IPCC which will took place virtually from 21 March to 1 April 2022.